Skip to content

 1. The parenthesized value type after the enum name is the value type specifier.
 Only str and int are allowed.

-2. Every variant MUST have a = <literal> assignment.
+2. Every variant must have a = <literal> assignment.
 Omitting a value is a compile error.

 3. Values must be unique within the enum.
 Duplicate values are a compile error.